turbot/steampipe-plugin-aws/docs/tables/aws_vpc_security_group_rule.md

   and not is_egress;
 ```

-## List of security groups whose SSH and RDP access is not restricted from the internet
+## List ingress security group rules that open SSH and RDP access from the Internet

 ```sql
 select